-Customized Preparation for the new Executive Assessment (EA) Exam
+Personalized coaching for the new Executive Assessment (EA) Exam

 An online Executive Assessment tutor from MyGuru would leverage official EA test prep materials from GMAC.com.
 He or she would help you build a customized study plan, complete with assigned practice problems, practice tests at regular intervals, and obviously customized review of key concepts and test-taking strategies.

-About the EX Exam
+About the Executive Assessment Exam